sebpardo/sebpardo.github.io/_posts/2016-06-01-banggai-rmax.md

 The Banggai cardinalfish (*Pterapogon kauderni*) is an unusual teleost in that it lacks a planktonic larval phase as males mouth brood and care for the eggs and larvae.
-These traits result in that a significant portion of eggs survive to maturity, making this species more akin to mammals and chondrichthyans in terms of survival and reproduction, than to the majority of other teleosts.
+These traits result in a significant portion of eggs surviving to maturity, making this species more akin to mammals and chondrichthyans in terms of survival and reproduction, than to the majority of other teleosts.
 We obtain an estimate of productivity for this species using the approach developed for other relatively low